frederic-perez/AmE-dictionary/data/dictionary.md

 __the idiot box__ _idiom_ A television set, or television in general.
 __the jet set__ _idiom_ A group of wealthy individuals who travel globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __the knacker’s yard__ _idiom_ A state of ruin or failure due to having become useless or obsolete.
 Refers to a slaughterhouse for old or injured horses.
+__the lady of the house__ _idiom_ A woman who looks after and runs the house; the matriarch of a family or household.
 __the lion’s share__ _idiom_ :two: Major share of something.
 __the name of the game__
 __the order of the day__